The Rattle Griffon is a hybrid breed that is a combination of the Rat Terrier and the Brussels Griffon.

 However, there are some traits that do cross over for the majority of these puppies.

-They are small in size, but very sturdy in nature.
+They are small in size, but very sturdy.
 Their bodies are quite compact and their legs are particularly strong.
 They will often use them for digging.

-The fur will mainly be rather fine in nature, but it can be either smooth or rough depending on the strength of the genes from either side.
+The fur will mainly be rather fine, but it can be either smooth or rough depending on the strength of the genes from either side.

 They do have a few different colors, including brindle, and the same goes for their eyes which can also vary in color.

 Maintenance depends on the genes.
 If the Rat Terrier is the more predominant, then they require less brushing.